A BRIEF HISTORY OF TASMANIA, AUSTRALIA

 By Tim Lambert

 About 35,000 years ago the Earth was in the grip of an ice age.
-Sea level was lower than it is today and Tasmania was joined to mainland Australia.
+The sea level was lower than it is today and Tasmania was joined to mainland Australia.
 Indigenous Tasmanians were able to cross on foot.
-However about 12,000 years ago the ice age ended and sea level rose.
+However about 12,000 years ago the ice age ended and the sea level rose.
 Tasmania became an island.

 Europeans killed many especially during the 'Black War' of the 1820s.
 Others died of diseases introduced by Europeans.
 The 'warfare' between Europeans and Indigenous Tasmanians began in 1804 with the 'battle' of Risdon Cove.
 About 300 indigenous people stumbled onto a European camp while hunting kangaroo and soldiers fired at them.
 Many more Indigenous Tasmanians were killed in the ensuing years.